chimericdream/worldofpannotia.com/src/_special_abilities/invisibility.md

     A creature with the scent ability can detect an invisible creature as it would a visible one.

-    A creature with the Blind-Fight feat has a better chance to hit an invisible creature.
+    A creature with the {% feat_link blind-fight %} feat has a better chance to hit an invisible creature.
 Roll the miss chance twice, and he misses only if both rolls indicate a miss.
 (Alternatively, make one 25% miss chance roll rather than two 50% miss chance rolls.)

     A creature with blindsight can attack (and otherwise interact with) creatures regardless of invisibility.

     An invisible burning torch still gives off light, as does an invisible object with a light spell (or similar spell) cast upon it.

     Ethereal creatures are invisible.
-Since ethereal creatures are not materially present, Spot checks, Listen checks, Scent, Blind-Fight, and blindsight don't help locate them.
+Since ethereal creatures are not materially present, Spot checks, Listen checks, Scent, {% feat_link blind-fight %}, and blindsight don't help locate them.
 Incorporeal creatures are often invisible.
-Scent, Blind-Fight, and blindsight don't help creatures find or attack invisible, incorporeal creatures, but Spot checks and possibly Listen checks can help.
+Scent, {% feat_link blind-fight %}, and blindsight don't help creatures find or attack invisible, incorporeal creatures, but Spot checks and possibly Listen checks can help.

     Invisible creatures cannot use gaze attacks.